LucianoBestia/mifi_used_data/readme.md

 I will use `rusqlite` to write to a private local database file.

-## main and lib separate in a workspace
+## main and lib must be separate in a workspace

-Because of testing it is better to have separate lib and main.
+Because of testing it is always better to have separate `lib` and `main`.
 Always.
-There is no reason to have only main except for super amateur tutorials.
+There is no reason to have only `main` except for super amateur tutorials.

+## TODO

+- The graph in CLI ?
+- datetime instead of elapsed minutes
+- what will start the cli every x minutes in WSL?